GrayFrost/sveaflet/src/routes/docs/pages/quick-start.md

 ## Events

-In current version, Sveaflet does not customize a new event type, you can just add an event listener to Leaflet objects to complete your works.
+The **version 0.0.x** of Sveaflet does not customize a new event type, you can just add an event listener to Leaflet objects to complete your works.
 If you want to get Leaflet object, use [`bind:instane`](https://sveaflet.vercel.app/docs/pages/introduction#Leaflet_elements_references)

 ```svelte example csr
 <script>